Chaghaniyan: Hephthalite rule

 Chaganian was an "Hephthalite buffer principality" located between Denov and Termez, and became a sanctuary for the Hephthalites following their defeat against the Sasanian Empire and the First Turkic Khaganate in 563-567 CE.
-They resettled in Chaganian and other territories of Tokharistan, under their new king Faganish, who established a dynasty.
+They resettled in Chaganian and other territories of Tokharistan, under their new king Faghanish, who established a dynasty.
 Soon, the new Hephthalite territories north of the Oxus, to which Chaganian belonged, fell under Western Turk suzerainty, while the territories south of the Oxus were nominally controlled by the Sasanian Empire.
 The territories under the Turks rebelled in 581 CE.

 Their coinage in Chaganian was an imitation of the Sasanian coins of Khusrau I, with sometimes the addition of the name of local rulers.

 In 648-651 CE an ambassador from Chaganian named Pukarzate is known to have visited king Varkhuman of Samarkand, and appears in the Afrasiyab murals, together with other Central Asian ambassadors.
 An adjoining inscription reads: "I am Pukarzate, the dapirpat (chancellor) of Chaganian.
 I arrived here from Turantash, the lord of Chaganian".
 The King of Chaganian named Turantash may have a been a "Hunnic" Hephthalite ruler, or one of the local Chaghan Khudah, who seem to have coexisted with the Hephthalites.